-Each time I thought about or someone mentioned the word funeral, it felt like multiple paper cuts into the cells of my skin with the nerves around the cut being exposed to hot chilli pepper.
+Each time I thought about or someone mentioned the word funeral planning, it felt like multiple paper cuts into the cells of my skin with the nerves around the cut being exposed to hot chilli pepper.

 It was unbearable.

 I was too terrified about decisions relating to the funeral.
-I desperately wanted to avoid any decision about the funeral.
+I desperately wanted to avoid any decision about the funeral planning.

-I found temporary relief each time when I mentally avoided thinking about the funeral.
+I found temporary relief each time when I mentally avoided thinking about the funeral planning.
 I could liken the feeling of temporary relief to using a green banana leaf to hide from the torrential rain of grief.

 I couldn’t have survived this process, let alone carry this burden alone without the support network of friends, family, and faith circles who took on the heavy lifting of administrative and financial responsibilities.